-On January 31, 2024, the Company revised estimated accrued expenses related filed a Second Amended and Restated Certificate of Incorporation (the "Charter Amendment") with the Secretary of State of the State of Delaware in order to de-prioritized clinical programs based effect a reverse stock split of the Company's common stock at a ratio of 1-for-15 (the "Reverse Split").
-The Charter Amendment decreased the number of authorized shares of common stock from 520,000,000 to 34,666,667.
-The Charter Amendment does not affect the par value of the Company's common stock or change the number of authorized shares or par value of the Company's preferred stock.
-The Charter Amendment became effective on new information received from vendors.
-As January 31, 2024 at 5:00 p.m.
-Eastern Time, at which time every 15 shares of the Company's issued and outstanding common stock automatically combined and converted into 1 share of common stock.
+On January 31, 2024, the Company filed a Second Amended and Restated Certificate of Incorporation or (the Second Charter Amendment) with the Secretary of State of the State of Delaware in order to effect a reverse stock split of the Company's common stock at a ratio of 1-for-15 or the Reverse Split.
+The Second Charter Amendment decreased the number of authorized shares of common stock from 520,000,000 to 34,666,667.
+The Second Charter Amendment does not affect the par value of the Company's common stock or change the number of authorized shares or par value of the Company's preferred stock.
+The Second Charter Amendment became effective on January 31, 2024.